upbound/docs/content/getstarted-devex/create-controllers.md

 ## Step 0: Prerequisites
 This guide assumes you are already familiar with AWS, Azure, or GCP.

-For this guide, you will need:
+For this guide, you'll need:
 - The Up CLI installed
 - An Upbound free-tier account
 - A cloud provider account with administrative access